Better-HPC/keystone-python-client/docs/session.md

 # Starting a Session

 Interacting with the Keystone API begins by creating a client session.
-Session objects encapsulate the connection state, authentication details, and request configuration, allowing the client to efficiently reuse connections and manage resources across multiple API calls.
+Session objects encapsulate the connection state and request configuration, allowing the client to efficiently reuse connections and manage resources across multiple API calls.

 ## Instantiating a Client